Meet the acts competing in the Eurovision Song Contest 2019

 Acts confirmed for the Eurovision 2019 semi-finals

 The contest’s two semi-finals take place 14th and 16th May 2019.
-During this round, 16 countries will be eliminated.
+During this round, 15 countries will be eliminated, with 20 acts taking part in the Grand Final.

-Of course, you’ll know Chingiz as a former winner of the Azerbaijani version of Pop Idol, but the Moscow-born singer apparently a lot deeper than that.
-For example, here’s a typical caption for one of his Instagram posts: “My style is always indicating my inner state and my mood.
-I’m creating or better say playing with new looks, cause it helps me expressing myself.”

-Belarus has got quite the mountain climb to win the competition, with plenty of bookies predicting this is the entry that will finish bottom.
-However, if you’re a fan of noughties pop (or latex-clad) backing dancers we think you’re going to – WAIT FOR IT – like it.

 Cyprus – Tamta